 - In Round 2, called “What Follows”, teams have 60 seconds to correctly identify the fourth element in a sequence of clues.
 Teams will get 5 points for answering correctly after seeing only 1 clue, 3 points for a correct answer after 2 clues, and 2 points for a correct answer after 3 clues.

-- Should a team find a valid sequence after two clues, even if this is the not answer intended by the setters, then the host may, at his or her discretion, accept this answer, so long as the team can show how there can be third and fourth elements to the sequence, which are neither trivial nor contrived.
+- Should a team find a valid sequence after two clues, even if this is the not answer intended by the setters, then the host may, at their discretion, accept this answer, so long as the team can show how there can be third and fourth elements to the sequence, which are neither trivial nor contrived.
+Alternative sequences cannot be qualitatively more contrived or trivial than the intended sequence.
 In all other respects, gameplay is identical to Round 1.

 - In Round 3, called “Grid Unlock”, the teams will be separated by the creation of Zoom breakout rooms.
 The host will play Round 3 with each team consecutively.